 - Never washing with warm or hot water

-- Type of washing machine.
+- The type of washing machine.

-- Using fabric softener
+- The use of fabric softener

 - Having a top-loading machine.